A good, buffet breakfast is one of the perks of staying somewhere like the Eka.

 Eka Hotel: Our full report

 This business-class hotel on the Mombasa highway is one of the closest in the capital to Nairobi Jomo Kenyatta International Airport – 12km away.
-Opened in 2012, it has a modern, functional style and includes two rooms with some simple accessibility adaptations.
+Opened in 2012, it has a modern, functional style, late bar, and excellent buffet breakfasts.

 Arriving at the Eka, your vehicle goes through an efficient security gate, before parking in the secure car park at the front.
 When you walk into the lobby, you go through straightforward and friendly airport-style security.
 To the left is the main reception desk, with the dining room and rear gardens behind.
 To the right, you’ll find the main bar – the the Galaxy – which stays open as late as patrons need its services, and serves decent snacks and light meals.
 Beyond the bar, there’s a steak house, Soaring Eagle Spur, open daily from 11:00am–11:00pm.